Lire en Francais

 FAQ

-Is TEF Canada or TCF Canada better for immigration?
+Is TEF Canada or TCF Canada better for Canada PR?

 Neither is universally better.
 The better test is the one you can score on more reliably for the benchmark your strategy requires.